HexaEightTeam/HexaEight-Auth-CFWorker-Template/README.md

 Run the below command to save your API Key as a secret inside Cloud Flare

->wrangler kv:key put --binding=APIKeys "RapidAPIKey" "<your api Key>"
+>wrangler kv:key put --binding=APIKeys "RapidAPIKey" "your-Rapid-api-Key"

 #### 5. That is it!!
 Publish your worker
 >wrangler publish